tevfair/Azure-AI-Codespaces-Temp/README.md

 * **Purpose:** This token is **not** for an Azure service principal.
 It is the API token that allows the Terraform CLI *inside your Codespace* to authenticate with your Terraform Cloud account.
 Once authenticated, Terraform can then access all the other variables you stored in your workspace.
 ![Terraform API Key Authentication](Delete/image1.png)
-* **How to Set It Up:**
-    1. In your GitHub repository, navigate to **`Settings` > `Secrets and variables` > `Codespaces`**.
-    2. Click **`New repository secret`**.
-    3. For the name, enter exactly `TF_API_TOKEN`.
-    4. For the value, paste an API token you have generated from your [Terraform Cloud account](https://app.terraform.io/app/settings/tokens?source=terraform-login).
-    5. The `remoteEnv` block in the `devcontainer.json` file ensures this secret is injected into the environment, and the `postCreateCommand` uses it to configure Terraform automatically.

-### Flexibility: Using Other Backends

-While this environment is optimized for Terraform Cloud, you are free to use any backend you choose.
-If you prefer to use Azure Storage for your state files, you can simply:
-1. Update your `backend.tf` file to use the `azurerm` backend.
-2. Manage your secrets (like service principal credentials) using a different method, such as GitHub Actions secrets for CI/CD pipelines.

 ---